+B. Regulations-shoreline buffers

-- A. Policies.
-Pursuant to RCW 36.70A.480, the shoreline buffers and vegetation conservation policies of the 2021 Kittitas County Shoreline Master Program shall be considered as policies of the Kittitas County Comprehensive Plan. - B. Regulations-shoreline buffers. - 1.
-New uses and developments shall be located landward of the shoreline buffers shown in the Table at KCC 17B.05.050-1 in accordance with the shoreline environment designation, unless this Program specifically allows the use/development within the shoreline buffer.
+1. New uses and developments shall be located landward of the shoreline buffers shown in Table 5.5-1 in accordance with the shoreline environment designation, unless this Program specifically allows the use/development within the shoreline buffer.
 Shoreline buffers shall be measured in all directions from the OHWM.
-Uses/development may also be subject to additional buffers prescribed in KCC 17B.05.020K of this Program due to presence of critical areas.
+Uses/development may also be subject to additional buffers prescribed in Section 5.2 of this Program due to presence of critical areas.
 In such cases, the landward-most buffer shall apply.

-17B.05.050-1.
+Table 5.5-1.
 Standard Shoreline Buffers (Type S Waters)